 Aoraki / Mount Cook Climb

-An ascent of Aoraki / Mount Cook is an aspired to prize for many mountaineers.
-The highest peak in New Zealand at 3424m is not as high as other peaks around the world but offers technical difficulties requiring excellent preparation.
-The Linda Glacier route is a long and serious outing exposing climbers to significant objective hazards demanding high movement skills and fitness and experience on other significant ascents.
+An ascent of Aoraki Mount Cook is an aspired to prize for many mountaineers.
+The highest peak in New Zealand at 3724m and the focal point of Mount Cook National Park.
+Whilst not as high as other peaks around the world but has technical difficulties and objective hazards that demand excellent preparation.
+The Linda Glacier route is a long and serious outing, often taking climbers 20 – 24 hours return to the hut.
+The route exposes climbers to significant objective hazards demanding high movement skills and fitness and experience on other significant ascents.

 Mount Cook Climb Itinerary